sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 `Command Line Tools <https://developer.apple.com/downloads/index.action?=command%20line%20tools>`_.
 It provides all the above requirements.

+Run the command ``xcode-select --install`` from a Terminal window and click "Install" in the pop-up dialog box.

 If you have already installed `Xcode <https://developer.apple.com/xcode/>`_ (which at the time of writing is freely available in the Mac App Store, or through https://developer.apple.com/downloads/ provided you registered for an Apple Developer account), you can install the command line tools from there as well.

-- With OS X Mavericks or Yosemite, run the command ``xcode-select --install`` from a Terminal window and click "Install" in the pop-up dialog box.

-- Using OS X Mountain Lion or earlier, run Xcode, open its "Downloads" preference pane and install the command line tools from there.

-- On pre-Lion macOS systems, the command line tools are not available as a separate download and you have to install the full-blown Xcode supporting your system version.

 If you have not installed `Xcode <https://developer.apple.com/xcode/>`_ you can get these tools as a relatively small download, but it does require